-You can join us in #sketch_fest at starchat.net on IRC for sketch chat while we work, whether you are an artist or not!
-If you don't have a chat client, you can use this link to join us through javachat: javachat.
 Let Ellen know what features you'd like to see in the future, and what you liked best about your Sketch Fest experience!
-Email to ellen @ ellenmilliongraphics dot com, or chat with her on Livejournal or at Facebook.
+Email to ellen @ ellenmilliongraphics dot com, or leave a note for her on Livejournal or at Facebook.
 You can also watch her on Twitter.

 Above all, have fun and be creative!